 https://maplegroveeye.vision/when-should-adults-have-a-baseline-eye-exam/

-When Should Adults Have a Baseline Eye Exam?
-A Baseline Exam Is Key to Eye Health!
+When Should Adults Have A Comprehensive Baseline Eye Exam?

-There seem to be clear guidelines when it comes to scheduling your first mammogram or colonoscopy.
-Yet there is still quite an uncertainty about when one should start getting their baseline eye exam.
+There seem to be clear guidelines when it comes to scheduling your first mammogram or colonoscopy, yet there is still quite uncertainty about when one should start getting their baseline eye exam.

 But What Is A Baseline Eye Exam In The First Place?